 How to make Fig Whiskey Jam

-- I typically start this the night before baking day.
-You can start soaking the dried figs the night before and make the Fig Whiskey Jam in the morning before you start making the cupcakes.
+I typically start this the night before baking day.
+You can start soaking the dried figs the night before and make the Fig Whiskey Jam in the morning before making the cupcakes.

 - The next day, you will make the jam.
 Start by cooking the mixture of water, whiskey, and figs on the stovetop with light brown sugar, lemon juice, and a little salt.
 Then gently simmer for approximately eight to ten minutes, until the figs are soft, being careful not to have a rolling boil, or too much liquid will boil away.